Icinga/icingaweb2-module-training/doc/00-Introduction.md

 [installation from source chapter](https://icinga.com/docs/icinga-web/latest/doc/02-Installation/07-From-Source/) in the documentation.

-This also requires the Icinga PHP Library (ipl) and the Icinga PHP Thirdparty libraries (includes the Zend Framework).
+This also requires the Icinga PHP Library (ipl) and the Icinga PHP third party libraries (includes the Zend Framework).

 Icinga Web provides an internal web server for development: